LMJW/talent-plan/courses/rust/projects/project-2/DesignDoc.md

 files if there are many entries.
 It might be a good idea to store all the entries in a single file, just like sqlite.
 However, to do that, I might need to redesign the file storage, which I will do it in the next revision.

+## Design v.1

+Using multiple files to store the logs might not be good idead.
+I am thinking to use the simplest possible ways to do this, which is not storing the index.
+We will replay logs ever time we reload the database.

+Since this is just a initial version, I believe this could work.